microsoft/debug-adapter-protocol/specification.md

     result: string;

     /**
      * The optional type of the evaluate result.
+This attribute should only be returned by a debug adapter if the client has passed the value true for the 'supportsVariableType' capability of the 'initialize' request.
      */
     type?: string;